Land Stewardship Project

 • email

-As I write this, the regular session of the 2025 Minnesota Legislature heads into its final hours with some unfinished business, which means a special session will be required by June 30.
+As I write this, the regular session of the 2025 Minnesota Legislature wrapped up with some unfinished business, which means a special session will be required by June 30 to avoid a government shutdown.
 However, the Agriculture Bill is on its way to the Governor’s desk.
 That’s good news for several Land Stewardship Project priorities that are addressed in this massive piece of legislation.
 A big thanks goes out to Agriculture Chairs Rep. Rick Hansen, Rep. Paul Anderson, and Sen. Aric Putnam, as well as all the conferees, for putting together a strong Agriculture Bill.
 I’d like to take this moment to send a special thanks to all of LSP’s members, allies, and coalition partners who testified, signed petitions, and reached out to lawmakers to push through important pieces of policy during a particularly chaotic legislation session.

 Here’s a quick wrap-up of where we landed: